Xlythe/CameraView/README.md

 CameraFragment
 -----------------
-Extend CameraFragment and override the required methods
+Extend CameraFragment and override the required methods.
+Both pictures and videos are saved to a cache directory and may be overwritten or deleted.
+It's advised that you copy the files to persistent storage, depending on your usecase.
 ```java
 public class MainFragment extends CameraFragment {